dabson2020/Projects/Data_Analysis_and_Data_Engr_Projects/Airflow Projects/Twitter Analytics/ReadMe.md

 ## Setup

 1. Clone this repository to your local machine.

+2. Configure your Twitter API credentials by updating the `config.py` file with your own credentials.
-2. Install the required Python packages by running the following command:
+3. Start the Airflow scheduler and web server by running the following command:
     ```
-    pip install -r requirements.txt
-    ```
-3. Configure your Twitter API credentials by updating the `config.py` file with your own credentials.
-4. Start the Airflow scheduler and web server by running the following command:
-    ```
     airflow webserver -p 8080
     airflow scheduler
     ```
-5. Access the Airflow web interface by navigating to `http://localhost:8080` in your web browser.
+4. Access the Airflow web interface by navigating to `http://localhost:8080` in your web browser.
-6. Enable and trigger the DAG defined in the `dags/` directory to start the data extraction and transformation process.
+5. Enable and trigger the DAG defined in the `dags/` directory to start the data extraction and transformation process.

 ## Usage